mutterc/fhblog/content/pages/about-me.md

 Worked elections for a long time, running my polling place since 2005.

+I've been fat but am at a reasonable weight after bariatric surgery, so I know plenty about nutrition and dieting.

 ## Political Leanings
 Unapologetically liberal, though I try to keep an open mind (there are no evil mutants, after all).